MattHatwey/Manemo/chapter2.md

 Matt thought for 30 minutes until he finally understood.

-"Matt's children are born next week, name them.
+"Matt's child is born next week, name them.
 Goodbye." said Matt.
 Then he immediatly went back to the crystal tower to tell everyone.
-"You're back!" said Sansei and Hatwey."What did you see this time?" asked Honest."Matt's children are born next week, name them.
+"You're back!" said Sansei and Hatwey."What did you see this time?" asked Honest."Matt's child is born next week, name them.
 Goodbye." said Matt."WHAT?!" said Sansei and Hatwey."But you're a man." said Honest.
 Then everyone in the crystal tower looked at Hatwey and Sansei, then realized Hatwey was too young, so they all stared at Sansei.
 "Next week will be a wedding, perhaps." said the prince.